-If during testing, a student alerts a Test Administrator to a possible unanswerable or misprinted test item, use the following steps:
+If a student alerts a Test Administrator to a possible unanswerable or misprinted test item, use the following steps:

-- If the issue being experienced is with a particular item, the Test Administrator should instruct the student to bookmark the item and continue testing.
-The student should NOT Submit the test until the issue is resolved.
-The Test Administrator and School Test Coordinator should try to troubleshoot the issue with the bookmarked item by contacting their Technology Coordinator or by using troubleshooting guidance available at https://support.mdassessments.com/.
-If troubleshooting does not resolve the issue, the Test Administrator, Technology Coordinator, or School Test Coordinator should call the Customer Support Center and LAC to report the issue.
-The student should be given time to complete the bookmarked item before the end of the testing window. - If a timely solution cannot be found, the Test Administrator should: - Instruct the student to proceed with the test, but the student should NOT Submit the test Section. - Note the content area, grade/level, item number, test format (online), and a brief description of the issue and provide that information to the School Test Coordinator to complete the Testing Incident Report Form (TIRF) or Local School System Testing Irregularity Documentation and report to the LAC.
-Actual wording from the question should never be included either verbally or in writing. - Remember, school personnel may NOT read or review a test item [Exception: Accommodations that require review of items prior to testing].
+- For computer-based testing: If the issue being experienced is with a particular item, the Test Administrator should instruct the student to bookmark the item and continue testing.
+At the end of the Section before submitting, the Test Administrator and STC should troubleshoot the issue with the remaining item by contacting their Technology Coordinator or by using troubleshooting guidance available at https://support.mdassessments.com.
+If troubleshooting does NOT resolve the issue, the Test Administrator, Technology Coordinator, or School Test Coordinator should call the Customer Support Center and MSDE to report the issue.
+The student should NOT submit the Section until the issue is resolved. - If a timely solution cannot be found, the Test Administrator should: - Instruct the student to proceed with the remaining Sections of ELA/L 10 but NOT to SUBMIT the final test. - MSDE can unsubmit the ELA/L 10 test to get back to the Section containing the item in question.

+- MSDE may NOT unsubmit an Algebra I test, so it is important NOT to submit the Section containing the item in question. - Note the content area, course/grade level, item number, test format (online or paper), and a brief description of the issue and provide that information to the School Test Coordinator to complete the TIF or LEA/LEA 24-designed Testing Irregularity form.
+Actual wording from the question should never be included either verbally or in writing.